 Increasing your Support Score

 We all have many different ways of showing Support to others, whether it be through thoughtful gift giving, going the extra mile at work, or by taking a moment to share a cup of coffee with a colleague to catch up.
-However, all of these things are rooted in broader ideas that require mindfulness and awareness in order to maintain an environment in which your employees are engaged and happy.
+However, all of these behaviors require intention and awareness in order to cultivate an environment in which your employees are engaged and happy.

 Chade-Meng Tan, the head of personal growth at Google, gives this advice: